orra-dev/agent-fragile-to-prod-guide/README.md

 ### Stage 1: Multi-Agent Architecture
 - Build a distributed system with specialized agents and services
-- Integrate with Orra for orchestration
+- Integrate with orra for orchestration
 - Implement efficient communication between components
 - Add reliability out of the box with automatic retries
 - Balance LLM agents with dedicated services for optimal performance